rstento/playframework/documentation/manual/gettingStarted/NewApplication.md

 After that, use `sbt run` and then go to http://localhost:9000 to see the running server.
 If you plan to use forms in your application, enter `sbt g8Scaffold form` to create the scaffold controller, template and tests needed to process a form.

-## Overview of available examples

-The following categorize examples and describe them briefly:
+## Examples by category

+Both Lightbend [Tech Hub](https://developer.lightbend.com/start/?group=play) and github offer a variety of Play examples.
+Some are available for different versions of Play.
+The following sections organize some of these examples by category, describe them briefly, and provide links to Tech Hub, where you can download them as zip files.

 ### ORM layers

 Play examples demonstrate how to use the folloing ORMs:

 * [Slick](http://slick.lightbend.com/docs/) is a Functional Relational Mapping (FRM) library for Scala that makes it easy to work with relational databases.
-It allows you to work with stored data almost as if you were using Scala collections while at the same time giving you full control over when a database access happens and which data is transferred.
+It allows you to work with stored data almost as if you were using Scala collections while at the same time giving you full control over database access and data transfer.
 You can also use SQL directly.
-Execution of database actions is done asynchronously, making Slick a perfect fit for your reactive applications based on Play and Akka.
-Several examples use Slick:
+Database actions execute asynchronously, making Slick a perfect fit for your reactive applications based on Play and Akka.
+The following Play examples use Slick:
-    * [play-isolated-slick](https://github.com/playframework/play-isolated-slick): This template uses a multi-module that hides Slick 3.x behind an API layer, and does not use Play-Slick integration.
+    * [play-isolated-slick](https://developer.lightbend.com/start/?group=play&project=play-scala-isolated-slick-example-2.5.x): This project uses a multi-module that hides Slick 3.x behind an API layer, and does not use Play-Slick integration.
 It also contains sbt-flyways and use Slick's code generator to create the Slick binding from SQL tables.
-    * [play-scala-intro](https://github.com/playframework/play-scala-intro): This template uses [Play Slick](https://www.playframework.com/documentation/%PLAY_VERSION%/PlaySlick) as part of a single Play project.

     * [Computer Database with Play-Slick](https://github.com/playframework/play-slick/tree/master/samples/computer-database): This template uses [Play Slick](https://www.playframework.com/documentation/%PLAY_VERSION%/PlaySlick).
 You will need to clone the `play-slick` project from Github and type `project computer-database-sample` in SBT to get to the sample project.

+* play-scala-intro [for Scala](https://developer.lightbend.com/start/?group=play&project=play-2.4.x-scala-intro) or [for Java](https://developer.lightbend.com/start/?group=play&project=play-2.4.x-java-intro): This project demonstrates how to create a simple CRUD application.

 * JPA This is a example template showing Play with Java Persistence API (JPA), using Hibernate Entity Manager.
 It is included in the Play project itself. [play-java-intro](https://github.com/playframework/play-java-intro)